bsgworld/bsg-python/README.md

-BSG REST API Wrapper for Python
+Free BSG REST SMS API Wrapper for Python
 ================================

 This repository contains the open source Python client for BSG REST API.